-- Do not download, copy, or share any course or student materials without my explicit permission. - The lectures for this course, including your voluntary participation during the live video recordings (audio only), will be recorded on video and will be available to students in the course for viewing remotely and after each session.
+- Do not download, copy, or share any course or student materials without my explicit permission. - The lectures for this course, including your voluntary participation during the live video recordings (audio only), will be recorded on video and may be made available to students in the course for viewing remotely, on an as-needed basis.
 Do not download the lecture videos. - Course materials are provided for the exclusive use of enrolled students.
 I do not want to discover that a student has put any of these materials into the public domain, has sold these materials, or has given these materials to a person or company that is using them to earn money.
 The University will support me in asserting and pursuing my rights, and my copyrights, in such matters.